lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 You may view a graph of the last 24 hours by accessing this url in the Pisces Dashboard:
 https://<your_miner_ip>/graph_cpu_temp.php

 Unfortunately, there are several versions of the dashboard and integrating directly (links in the dashboad) seems unfeasable.
-Coming soon, I'll supply a patch file for the original briffy dashboard 0.29
+Coming soon, I'll supply a patch file for the original briffy dashboard 0.29, you will then be able to apply the patch and view the graph within the Dashboard.

 You may also use an editor or the cat/tail tools to echo the values to the ssh shell.
 To show the last 18 entries of the cpu-temp-history.log use: